Google Directory Submission: Is It Still Effective for SEO in 2025?

 Manual directory submission is generally superior to automated approaches for SEO purposes.
 It allows for greater quality control, proper categorization, and customization of your listings for each directory.
 Automated tools often submit to directories indiscriminately, potentially including low-quality sites that could harm your SEO.
 While manual submission requires more time and effort, it significantly reduces the risk of negative SEO impacts and typically results in higher-quality listings that provide more value to both users and search engines.

-6. Does Google Directory Submission help with backlinks?
+6. Does directory submission help with backlinks?

 Directory submissions do create backlinks to your website, but the quality and impact of these links vary significantly.
 Links from reputable, relevant directories contribute positively to a diverse backlink profile, while links from low-quality directories may provide little value or potentially harm your SEO.
 In 2025’s SEO landscape, the emphasis is firmly on link quality over quantity, making selective submissions to authoritative directories more valuable than mass submissions to numerous lower-quality sites.